barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 this.boundingSphere = new BoundingSphere(new Cartesian3(0.0, 0.0, 0.0), 1.0);
 ```

+### Visualizing the Tetrahedron with a Primitive

+TODO

 **TODO: tip for visualizing bounding spheres with command debugging**

 # Part III: Geometry Batching for Vector Data Rendering